GlaszArt

 Yellow-bellied Sapsucker Nesting

 Males will arrive at potential breeding areas before the females.
-Courtship behavior includes displays of pointing bills up to show off colored throat patch and ritualized tapping at nesting sites.
-Nests are constructed as cavities in trees, that include deciduous trees such as aspen, poplar, birch, six to sixty feet above the ground.
+Courtship behavior includes displays of pointing bills up to show off a colored throat patch and ritualized tapping at nesting sites.
+Nests are constructed as cavities in trees, that include deciduous trees such as aspen, poplar, and birch, six to sixty feet above the ground.
 These birds will use the same tree in consecutive years, but rarely the same nesting hole.
 They favor trees that are affected by tinder fungus, which softens heartwood while leaving the outer part of the trunk firm.
 Both sexes will help to excavate.

 Both parents feed the young, bringing them a variety of insects, sap, and fruit.
 The young leave the nest twenty-five to twenty-nine days after hatching.
 Parents teach their young the sapsucking habit, then feed them for about ten days after they leave the nest.
 They have one brood per year.